 How long does it take to get permanent residency in Brazil?

 Permanent residency timelines range from 0 to 99 years in Brazil.
 Via the Work Visa, the timeline sits at the shorter end.
-Naturalisation typically requires 99 years.
+Naturalisation typically is not well-defined.

 What is the cost of living in Brazil?